xlink-network/xlink-docs/developers/contracts/meta-peg-out-endpoint.md

 | -------- | ------ |
 | Variable | `principal` |

 This variable represents the address to which fees are paid.
 In this contract, there are two categories of fees: peg-out fees and gas fees.
-The first ones are charged in the same token being bridged, while gas fees are handled using the Bridged BTC token (token-abtc) within the Stacks network, the actual transaction on the burn-chain (Bitcoin) still requires BTC to cover mining fees.
+The first ones are charged in the same token being bridged, while gas fees are handled using the Bridged BTC token.
 For more details on these transactions, refer to the [finalize peg-out feature](meta-peg-out-endpoint.md#finalize-peg-out-on-index).
 By default, the address assigned to receive these fees is the one used to deployed the contract.

 ### Relevant constants